Last Updated on

 How Old is the Blood?

 Is it a fresh wound requiring fresh running blood, or old enough to have congealed, dried and scabbed over?
-Different products are made for all your fresh, dried and scab blood requirements.
+Luckily, different products are made for all your fresh, dried and scab blood requirements.

 Blood thickens and darkens as it dries and scabs over.
 It’s always annoying when someone has a fresh injury and the makeup artist has used a darker and thicker scab blood product and not lovely runny blood – it never looks right.
 However, this can sometimes be down to the filming schedule not allowing makeup people to do their job properly.